maq27-ship-it/SQL-Practice/README.md

 The objective of this exercise was to design, modify, and manage a relational database schema that supports a real-world online bookstore platform.
 The schema includes entities such as:

-Authors
+✔ Authors
-Books
+✔ Books
-Categories
+✔ Categories
-Customers
+✔ Customers
-Orders
+✔ Orders
-OrderDetails
+✔ OrderDetails
-Payments
+✔ Payments
-Delivery Agents
+✔ Delivery Agents
-Reviews
+✔ Reviews
-Coupons
+✔ Coupons
-Return Requests
+✔ Return Requests
-Wishlists
+✔ Wishlist

 ---